 The answer is simple.
 Follow these 11 tips to create a one-page resume that will not just easily convey your strengths but also make your resume concise and convincing.

-1. Remove unnecessary sections
+1. Remove unnecessary sections from your CV

 Today, the Objectives Section seems passé, not to mention it takes up a lot of lines and spaces.
 Allow your experience to display your objective.
 If you don’t have a lot of experience relevant to the title you’re applying for, then just make a list of these good skills to put on a resume based on the skills you have acquired in various job positions to show how they can be pertinent to your aims.

 The same goes with “References available upon request” which doesn’t really do much for your resume.
 This phrase takes up one full line and a few spaces.
 Besides, your recruiter will ask for references if they need them.

 If you’ve been around long enough, you may have performed the same roles in different companies.
 There’s no need to indicate these roles in your ‘Experience’ section to avoid redundancy, and to prevent wasting precious space.
 Mention the work experience once, and highlight those jobs where you achieved good results from the specified responsibility.
 This might include awards, acknowledgements, or years of experience tied to the mentioned skill or task.

 3. Keep only relevant information in your CV

 You may have loads of good skills to put on a resume, awards, and experience, but not everything needs to be added to your resume or CV.
 Make a list of your credentials and choose only those that are directly relevant to the position you’re applying for.
 As for your ‘Education’ section, chances are your high school education will have very little relevance for your application.
 There’s no reason to add it, as your college education and work experience will suffice to show your competence.
 If you are using a one-page resume template, most of these resume or CV PPT templates come with pre-defined fields in which you can enter your information.